-Young Bush Trees, in pots, T + £1.39 V.A.T.
+Young Bush Trees, in pots, UV (includes V.A.T.)

 These are sold as pot-grown bushes in pot and are only suitable where the Winter temperature is not allowed to fall below 40 degrees Fahrenheit at night and a little higher by day.